George Archer-Shee: Later life

 Archer-Shee was killed, aged 19, at the First Battle of Ypres in October 1914 while attached to the 1st Battalion, South Staffordshire Regiment.
 His name is inscribed on the war memorial in the village of North Woodchester in Gloucestershire, where his parents lived.
 His name also appears on the roll of honour of "the men of St Mary’s school and congregation" displayed on the wall at the front of the Roman Catholic church of St Mary on the Quay, Bristol.
-Robinson was killed three days before Archer-Shee.
+Robinson was killed four days before Archer-Shee on 27 October.
 Both their names are recorded on tablet 35 of the Menin Gate in Ypres, as neither has a known grave.

 Terence Back, the cadet whose postal order for five shillings was taken, served in the Royal Navy in both World Wars.
 He was made a Commander of the Order of the British Empire in 1944 and died in 1968.